-- a) The host company supervisor should be willing to be available for any query that emanates from AUD's Career Services Office or the faculty intenrship supervisor's in regards to the intenrship placement process, the ongoing student's progress and the student's final evaluation. - b) The host company supervisor and the student will create a list of specific objectives for the internship duration, including assessment criteria that will form the basis for evaluating successful completion of the internship.
+a) The host company supervisor should be willing to be available for any query that emanates from AUD's Career Services Office or the faculty internship supervisor's in regards to the internship placement process, the ongoing student's progress and the student's final evaluation.

-- c) Although each student is expected to work a minimum of twenty hours during the internship period, it is not necessary that the length of the work term be confined to twenty (20) hours per week.
+- b) The host company supervisor and the student will create a list of specific objectives for the internship duration, including assessment criteria that will form the basis for evaluating the successful completion of the internship. - c) Although each student is expected to work a minimum of twenty hours during the internship period, it is not necessary that the length of the work term be confined to twenty (20) hours per week.
 If the student desires to work more than twenty (20) hours per week, and the student supervisor agrees to this, then the student may do so.
-In all cases, the student's work schedule is flexible as far as the hours requirement of the internship program are met (Business Administration: 180 hours, Information Technology: 150 hours, Visual Communication: 250 hours, Interior Design: 200 hours, Architecture: 250 hours, Communication and Information Studies: 210 hours). - d) The host company supervisor must be willing to devote time to evaluate the intern's work at the end of the internship.
+In all cases, the student's work schedule is flexible as far as the hours requirement of the internship program are met (Advertising & Integrated Marketing Communications: 225 hours, Architecture: 250 hours, Business Administration: 225 hours, Communication and Information Studies: 225 hours, Interior Design: 200 hours, International Studies: 225 hours, Psychology: 225 hours and Visual Communication: 250 hours). - d) The host company supervisor must be willing to devote time to evaluate the intern's work at the end of the internship.
 Brief comments on the positive and negative aspects of the student work's performance are encouraged.
 The Internship Evaluation Form should be submitted to the student's faculty internship supervisor within ten (10) days of the completion of the internship.
-For Marketing Communications concentration students, the Marketing Communications Concentration Evaluation Form should be used.
+For Marketing Communications concentration students, the Advertising & Integrated Marketing Communications Evaluation Form should be used.
 For all other students, the generic Internship Evaluation Form should be used.
-Student's are responsible for requesting the completion of their Internship Evaluation Form. - e) The Internship Evaluation Form should be provided by the host company supervisor in written format, signed and stamped by the host company supervisor, and submitted by the student or the company in a sealed envelope to the student's faculty internship supervisor.
-Failure to provide the form in a timely manner will result to an incomplete grade for the intern. - f) During the internship term, the host company supervisor can contact the AUD's Career Services Manager or the students' faculty internship supervisor if problems arise with the student's work performance.
+Students are responsible for requesting the completion of their Internship Evaluation Form. - e) The Internship Evaluation Form should be provided by the host company supervisor in written format, signed and stamped by the host company supervisor, and submitted by the student or the company in a sealed envelope to the student's faculty internship supervisor.
+Failure to provide the form in a timely manner will result in an incomplete grade for the intern. - f) During the internship term, the host company supervisor can contact the AUD's Career Services Manager or the students' faculty internship supervisor if problems arise with the student's work performance.